 Finally, in Thor: Ragnarok, we understand that Bruce Banner does not simply lose control of his senses and change into a big green rage monster.
 The Gamma accident he experienced during the opening credits of his solo film truly TRANSFORMED him into The Hulk.
 “Hulk is always Hulk.”
 Banner is always Banner.
 And they hate each other.

-As we discussed fifteen weeks ago, the inability of previous adaptations to accept The Hulk as his own man, with his wants and desires, is a big reason why the character has floundered.
+As discussed fifteen days ago, the inability of previous adaptations to accept The Hulk as his own man, with his wants and desires, is a big reason why the character has floundered.
 Ragnarok embracing these two beings elevates the comedy and the tragedy of this creation.
 Waititi delights in Thor’s belittling of Banner in front of Hulk and vice versa.
 At the same time, watching Hulk punch himself repeatedly to keep his rage up as he diminishes back into Banner from the sight of Natasha’s video call is heartbreaking.
 Both personalities have a right to live.
 The Hulk’s struggle for recognition is the solo movie we need, not Banner learning to regulate his calm.

 Thor: Ragnarok is a little miracle of a movie.
 It’s easily the funniest film in the franchise.
 As much as I praise the vision of the directors witnessed in Iron Man 3 and Guardians of the Galaxy, Thor: Ragnarok plays like a Taika Waititi film first and a Marvel movie second.
 He picks up two of their most mishandled action figures, frees them of their usual accessories, and redefines their appeal.
 Thor is not the God of Hammers; he’s the mother frickin’ God of Thunder.
 Cue “Immigrant Song.”